Lumbar Laminectomy: Determining If Back Surgery Is Right for You

-A laminectomy is most often performed to correct damages from spinal stenosis, a condition that causes narrowing of the spinal cord.
+Spinal stenosis describes a disorder where the channel of bone surrounding the spinal nerves is narrowed.
 In many cases, spinal stenosis is associated with osteoarthritis or other degenerative disorders.
-As the bone and other tissues breakdown, they reduce the size of the spinal canal, which may compress the nerves.
+As the bone and other tissues break down, they reduce the size of the spinal canal.
 Pressure on the nerve roots in the lumbar area can affect legs and feet as well as the lower back.
 Yet while many associate spinal stenosis with the lower back, it can occur anywhere along the spine, including in the neck.

 The symptoms of spinal stenosis include: